Finbuckle/Finbuckle.MultiTenant/docs/Options.md

 When using per-tenant options via `IOptions<TOptions>` and `IOptionsSnapshot<TOptions>` the injected instance is of type `MultiTenantOptionsManager<TOptions>`.
 Casting to this type exposes the `Reset()` method which clears any internal caching for the current tenant and cause the options to be regenerated when next accessed via `Value` or `Get(string name)`.

 When using per-tenant options with `IOptionsMonitor<TOptions>` each injected instance uses a shared persistent cache.
-This cache can be retreived by injecting or resolving an instance of `IOptionsMonitorCache<TOptions>` which has a `Clear()` method that will clear the cache for the current tenant.
+This cache can be retrieved by injecting or resolving an instance of `IOptionsMonitorCache<TOptions>` which has a `Clear()` method that will clear the cache for the current tenant.
 Casting the `IOptionsMonitorCache<TOptions>` instance to `MultiTenantOptionsCache<TOptions>` exposes the `Clear(string tenantId)` and `ClearAll()` methods. `Clear(string tenantId)` clears cached options for a specific tenant (or the regular non per-tenant options if the parameter is empty or null). `ClearAll()` clears all cached options (including regular non per-tenant options).